-Work is currently underway to establish an ongoing discussion between UBC, FHA, FNW Primary Care Providers and Division staff to better understand the implementation plan of these resources as well as navigate and establish a collaborative and equitable reporting structure to share out the successes, challenges and lessons learned from this program.
+Work is currently underway to

+establish an ongoing discussion

+between UBC, FHA, FNW Primary Care

+Providers and Division staff to better

+understand the implementation plan

+of these resources as well as navigate

+and establish a collaborative and

+equitable reporting structure to share

+out the successes, challenges and

+lessons learned from this program.

 As of July 2022, it was announced by the UBC Program team that all future reporting will be provided and shared with PCN communities on a quarterly basis.
-FY 22/23 Q1 data is expected to be shared in the next period report.
+FY 22/23 Q1 data is included in the visual here.